Backup and Storage Solutions

 Capacity – How much hard disk space do you need?

-Portability - Some are made to be easy to move and connect from one computers to the next.
+Portability – Some are made to be easy to move and connect from one computer to the next.

 External Hard Drives

-Currently, there are 2 main types of external hard drives; desktop style drive (3.5 inch) or laptop style drive (2.5 inch).
+Currently, there are 2 main types of external hard drives; desktop-style drive (3.5 inches) or laptop style drive (2.5 inches).

 Desktop style external hard drives require a power adapter, can be quite bulky so usually remain in one place, at home or in the office.

 Laptop style external hard drives are compact, and usually just a cable connected to your device to power.

 1) Google Drive